ROC-HCI/UR-FUNNY/README.md

 # Contextual Memory Fusion Netowrk for Humor Detection

-The github link of the code for Contextual Memory Fusion Netowrk of Humor Detection : https://github.com/WasifurRahman/Multimodal_Humor
+The github link of the code for Contextual Memory Fusion Netowrk of Humor Detection : ***oming Soon***